-The statistical results reveal that among the 114 respondents, more than half of the teachers do not know or have not heard about the issue of dualism in education.
-The percentages related to these findings are 70.2 percent (80 of the total of 114 teachers), compared to 29.8 percent (34), respectively.
-This proves that although the issue of dualism in education is currently a significant topic of within discussion Muslim societies, Bruneian educationists are lag behind in realizing this issue, ostensibly because they have not been exposed to the matter.
+The statistical results reveal that among the 114 half of the teachers do not respondents, more than know or have not heard about the issue of dualism education.
+The related to these in percentages findings are 70.2 percent (80 of the total of 114 teachers), compared to 29.8 percent (34), respectively.
+This proves that although the issue of dualism in education is currently а significant topic of within discussion Muslim societies, Bruneian educationists are lag behind in realizing this issue, ostensibly because they have not been exposed to the matter.